makerspacebonn/RobotArduBlockly/README.md

 # RobotArduBlockly
 This is a fork of the Blockly for senseBox.
 It includes blocks to control motors that are connected via an Adafruit motor shield V1 for Arduino.
 One of these robots is the [SMARS](https://www.thingiverse.com/thing:2662828).
 This is work in progress and by no means bug free:-)

+## Prerequisites
+These are the software packages, that are needed to run RobotArduBlockly
+* GIT
+* Arduino IDE
+* Python 2.7

 ## Install
 * git clone https://github.com/makerspacebonn/RobotArduBlockly.git
 * cd ardublockly